The Seven Fabulous Wonders: The Amazon Temple Quest (2002)

+The Mausoleum Murder (2003)

+The Mausoleum Murder was published 1 December 2003.

+In the beginning of the story, Alexis' home Halicarnassos is at war with Macedon.
+As the war rages on Alexis' stepmother still wants to make the pilgrimage to the river.
+Alexis has the gift to turn statues that have enough gold on them into real people.
+This gift gets him into trouble as his stepmother has the spirit of the old king who wants to reclaim his land.
+Alexis meets the princess and turns her fabled chimera to life and it rampages through the city attacking all who are known as their enemies.
+Alexis then goes to the river and reverses his gift and is shocked when his father and his best friend are still real when all of the other statues have turned back to stone.

+The Olympic Conspiracy (2004)

+The Olympic Conspiracy was published 17 September 2004.

 Plot summary

 The story is about the young Sosi.
 Sosi has a curse, that makes him half-snake.
 At each full moon, he is able to "shed his skin" and adopt the look of anyone he wants.
 When his brother, Theron, is injured, Sosi uses his curse to take his place in the Olympic games so that Theron won't be disqualified.
 Although his brother Theron is nasty to him, Sosi wants to find out about his curse at Olympia, and redeem himself in his family's eyes.

 However, Sosi uncovers a terrorist plot at the Games.
 Boys competing in the Games, the favourites to win (including Theron), are all being targeted by the mysterious Warriors of Ahriman.
 Sosi soon discovers that the Warriors are targeting those that are sent dreams by the goddess of victory, Nike, who has manifested herself in the form of a priestess to oversee the Games.

 When the priestess reveals herself, it is up to Sosi and his friends to make sure that the ones who she sent victory dreams win their events.
 However, when three out of the four she picked lose, she becomes extremely weak.
 The Warrior of Ahriman reveals his plan to sacrifice Nike to arise an army from the dead, Sosi has to embrace his curse.
 He turns into a snake, and calls Zeus to bring his thunderbolt down on the Warrior, just like his past incarnation, Sosipolis, did 36 years ago.

 When the Warrior is defeated, fears arise that Soksi will go to the same fate as Sosipolis and be unable to change back from a snake.
 However, when Theron admits to everyone how much he loves his little brother (when Sosi's own mother cannot bring herself to) Sosi transforms back into his human self.